ncatlab/nlab-content/pages/4/7/7/3/23774/content.md

 ### In constructive mathematics ###

 In [[classical mathematics]], the [[linear order|law of trichotomy]] holds in the real numbers, so the three cases above cover every real number.
 However, in [[constructive mathematics]], trichotomy does not hold in the real numbers, and as a result, there exists real quadratic functions $f:\mathbb{R} \to \mathbb{R}$ such that one cannot decide whether the discriminant of $f$ is positive, negative, or zero.
 As a result, there exist real quadratic functions where one cannot decide the number of zeroes the function has.
+Furthermore, one cannot prove that a real quadratic function with positive determinant has exactly two zeroes.

 ## See also ##